How Can Therapy Help With Adult Attachment Disorders?

-Attachment theory posits that the relationships formed in childhood with primary caregivers, like parents, may impact how we interact with others throughout our lives.
+Attachment theory is a concept in human develop positing that the relationships formed in childhood with primary caregivers, like parents, may impact how we interact with others throughout our lives.
 When attachment theory was first theorized in the 1960s, it was only applied to the behavior of young children, but in the 1980s attachment theory was expanded to include adult behavior as well.

-Children who experience a maladaptive childhood characterized by either emotional abuse or neglect may cope with this experience by learning maladaptive survival skills such as emotionally distancing from relationships.
-Over time, the social, emotional, and mental skills these children develop may become destructive to their adult relationships.
+Children who experience a maladaptive childhood characterized by either emotional abuse or neglect may cope with this experience by learning maladaptive survival skills.
+For example, children who experience early childhood trauma may cope with negative feelings about attachment by emotionally distancing from relationships.
+Over time, the social, emotional, and mental skills these children develop may become destructive to their adult relationships and significantly impact daily life.

 Researchers have identified four categories of attachment styles: secure attachment, anxious attachment (sometimes called preoccupied attachment), avoidant attachment (sometimes called dismissive attachment), and disorganized attachment (sometimes called fearful-avoidant attachment).
 Based on an individual’s relationship patterns, researchers may be able to determine their individual unhealthy attachment styles.

 Attachment theory posits that the attention and safety you experience during the first few years of life may influence your view of relationships throughout your life.
+Those who struggle to form a strong early attachment with a caregiver might later have trouble developing a healthy attachment with a romantic partner.
 For example, if you were frequently left alone as an infant, you may experience difficulty building trusting relationships as an adult.

 People with unhealthy attachment patterns may be able to trace their experiences to their childhood memories with their primary caregiver.
 They may notice the following symptoms present in their daily lives: